ArtOfCode-/concaten/README.md

     Testing tokenizer...
 28 succeeded in  426 us.
     Done with all tests

+The numbers may be different; I'd appreciate a copy/paste so I can see (roughly) how fast different things are on different machines.

-If it failed at any stage, you'll see something like this in the middle:
+If it failed at any stage, you'll see something like this:

     /path/to/dir/tests/foo.c:123: Failed something-or-other
     1 failed in 12 us.